Well, internet to the rescue! I will explain the basics, in simple,

 Did you ever think that a 1mm thick layer of air can be so tremendously important???

 Your next question should be if there is a limit to air-gapping.
 Sure, there are two limits!
 One is simply that as you increase energy storage and power transfer, you are also increasing the losses in the windings.
 At some point you will reach the thermal limit from copper loss, just as you did with the humble, simple line-frequency transformer.
 This amount of air-gapping is often chosen as optimum trade-off by designers.
 But then there is another problem: As the effective permeability drops, so does the coupling between the windings.
 The transformer will start producing a strong stray field, and the stray (uncoupled) inductances will become large relative to the main inductances and the circulating currents, which can lead to the destruction of power transistors and diodes, and in most cases will require additional snubbering.
 So, the designer must in some cases settle for less air-gapping than what the thermal limits of the windings would suggest.
-In any case, these coupling problems can be minimized by proper construction of the transformer: The primary and secondary windings can be interspersed, bifiliar winding is sometimes possible, and it's often a good idea to add a thick copper foil around the entire, completed transformer, core and all, forming a shorted turn.
+In any case, these coupling problems can be minimized by proper construction of the transformer: The primary and secondary windings can be interleaved, bifiliar winding is sometimes possible, and it's often a good idea to add a thick copper foil around the entire, completed transformer, core and all, forming a shorted turn.
 Such a shorted turn will force the total external flux to zero, making sure that the flux through the coil assembly will be equal to that outside it (in the side legs of the core), thus improving the coupling.